sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 Let's imagine what will happen after a XOFF frame has been sent for a priority.
 Assume the port works on the configured speed and all of the traffic is of the priority.
 In this case, the amount of packets includes the following segments:

 1. MAC/PHY delay, which is the bytes held in the SWITCH CHIP's egress pipeline and PHY when XOFF has been generated.
-2. Gearbox delay, which is the bytes held inside the Gearbox, if there is one.
+2. Gearbox delay, which is the latency caused by the Gearbox, if there is one.
 3. KB on cable, which is the bytes held in the cable, which is equals the time required for packet to travel from one end of the cable to the other multiplies the port's speed.
 Obviously, the time is equal to cable length divided by speed of the light in the media.
 4. Peer response time, which is the bytes that are held in the peer switch's pipeline and will be send out when the XOFF packet is received.